SUSE/DeepSea/srv/salt/ceph/monitoring/prometheus/README.md

 from other custom alerts.

 ### Custom alerts
-To add custom alerts, either
+To add custom alerts, read the [documentation on alert rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) and then either

 * place your yaml file(s) containing the custom alerts in `/etc/prometheus/alerts` on the Salt master, or